MASD-Project/dogen/README.md

 cmake --build . --config Release --target ALL_BUILD
 ```

+**Important**: We link statically against Boost at present, so be sure
+to build the static libraries.

 # Demo

 At present we don't have a recent demo of Dogen, but this fairly old